-When proportioning for pavement or structures, keep bulk cement scale and weigh hopper separate and distinct from aggregate weighing equipment.

-Use springless-dial or beam-type batching scales.
-When using beam-type scales, make provisions to show operator that required load in weighing hopper is approaching.
-Use devices that show condition within last 200 pounds of load and within 50 pounds of overload.

-Maintain scale accuracy to 0.5 percent throughout range of use.
-Design poises to lock to prevent unauthorized change of position.
-Use scales inspected by the State Measurement Standards Branch of the Department of Agriculture to ensure their continued accuracy.
-Provide not less than ten 50-pound weights for testing scales.

-Batching plants may be equipped to proportion aggregates and bulk cement by automatic weighing devices.

-(6) Batching and Hauling.
-When mixing is to be performed at work site, transport aggregates from batching plant to mixer in batch boxes, vehicle bodies, or other containers of adequate capacity and construction.
-Use partitions to separate batches and prevent spilling from one compartment to another while in transit or during dumping.

-Transport bulk cement to mixer in tight compartments carrying full quantity of cement required for batch.
-Once cement is placed in contact with aggregates, batches shall be mixed and placed within 1-1/2 hours of contact.
-Cement in original shipping packages may be transported on top of aggregates.
-Ensure that each batch contains number of sacks required by job mix.

-Deliver batches to mixer intact.
-Charge each batch into mixer without loss of cement.
-When carrying more than one batch on truck, charge batch into mixer without spilling material from one batch compartment into another.
+310 When proportioning for pavement or structures, keep bulk 311 cement scale and weigh hopper separate and distinct from 312 aggregate weighing equipment.
+313 314 Use springless-dial or beam-type batching scales.
+When 315 using beam-type scales, make provisions to show operator that 316 required load in weighing hopper is approaching.
+Use devices that 317 show condition within last 200 pounds of load and within 50 pounds 318 of overload.
+319 320 Maintain scales accuracy to 0.5 percent throughout range of 321 use.
+Design poises to lock to prevent unauthorized change of 322 position.
+Use scales inspected by the State Measurement 323 Standards Branch of the Department of Agriculture to ensure their 324 continued accuracy.
+Provide not less than ten 50-pounds weight 325 for testing scales.
+326 Tot toothig oddioo.
+327 Batching plants may be equipped to proportion aggregates 328 and bulk cement by automatic weighing devices.
+329 and bank demone by automatic weighing devices.
+330 (6) Batching and Hauling.
+When mixing is to be performed at 331 work site, transport aggregates from batching plant to mixer in 332 batch boxes, vehicle bodies, or other containers of adequate 333 capacity and construction.
+Use partitions to separate batches 334 prevent spilling from one compartment to another while in transit or 335 during dumping.
+336 337 Transport bulk cement to mixer in tight compartments 338 carrying full quantity of cement required for batch.
+Once cement is 339 placed in contact with aggregates, batches shall be mixed and 340 placed within 1-1/2 hours of contact.
+Cement in original shipping 341 packages may be transported on top of aggregates.
+Ensure that 342 each batch contains number of sacks required by job mix.
+343 outer sales contains named or outer required by job mix.
+344 Deliver batches to mixer intact.
+Charge each batch into 345 mixer without loss of cement.
+When carrying more than one batch 346 on truck, charge batch into mixer without spilling material from one 347 batch compartment into another.
+348 349 (D) Mixing.

-(D) Mixing.
 Mix concrete in mechanically operated mixers.

-Use stationary or truck mixers that distribute materials thoroughly and produce concrete uniform in color and appearance.
-When there is variation in mixed concrete attributable to worn pickup or throw-over blades, the Engineer will inspect mixer.
+When 350 accepted by the Engineer, batches not exceeding 1/3 cubic yard may be 351 hand mixed in accordance with methods described at end of this 352 subsection.
+353 354 Use stationary or truck mixers that distribute materials thoroughly 355 and produce concrete uniform in color and appearance.
+When there is • • • • • • • • • • • • • • • • • • • • variation in mixed concrete attributable to worn pickup or throw-over blades, the Engineer will inspect mixer.
 If inspection reveals that blades are worn more than one inch below original height of manufacturer's design, repair or replace blades.
 Upon request, make copy of manufacturer's design, showing dimensions and arrangement of blades.

 Charge batches into central or truck mixers so that portion of mixing water enters ahead of cement and aggregates.
 Deliver uniform flow of water.
 Place entire amount of batch water in mixer by end of first quarter of mixing period.
 When mixers with multiple compartment drums are used, time required to transfer material between compartments will be included as mixing time.
 Use drum rotation speed as designated by manufacturer.
 If mixing does not produce concrete of uniform and smooth texture, provide additional revolutions at same speed until thorough mixing of each concrete batch is attained.
-Begin measuring mixing time from time cement, aggregates, and 60 percent of water are in drum.
+Begin measuring mixing time from time cement, aggregates, and 60 percent of water is in drum.
 Do not exceed manufacturer's rated capacity for volume of concrete mixed in each batch.